 Below you’ll find the best mugwort supplements ranked and reviewed by our expert health panel.

-Dream Leafs organic capsules provide 450mg of mugwort per serving, making it ideal for relaxation, better sleep, and enhanced dreams.
+Dream Leaf organic capsules provide 450mg of mugwort per serving, making it ideal for relaxation, better sleep, and enhanced dreams.
 The organic certification, the simple formulation, and the solid dosage level earn it the top spot in our rankings.

 6. Buddha Teas Organic Mugwort